bulubaeee/MHPNHS-Enrollment-System/README.md

 # Enrollment System (Tester Version)

+## Important Note:
 This is a **tester version** of the Enrollment System, designed for layout and interface preview only.
 Users can log in and navigate the system, but **no modifications, insertions, or changes** can be made.

-## Features:
+📌 Trial (Tester) Version Features:
-- View the layout and interface of the enrollment system.
+✅ View the layout and interface of the system
-- Log in as an admin (view-only access).
+✅ Log in (view-only access)
-- No database modifications or new entries allowed.
-- Contact me if you want to see the full features.
+❌ No data modifications, insertions, or deletions
+❌ No database connectivity (operates in standalone mode)

 ## Test Login Credentials:
 - **Username:** Admin